zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 installing OpenCL would involve a lot of the latter, but it turned out that `apt-get install` goes a long way.

-tl;dr: `sudo apt-get install ocl-icd-libopencl1 beignet-opencl-icd mesa-opencl-icd` and both GPUs were available as OpenCL devices.
-The CPU could be added quite easily.
+The **tl;dr** version: `sudo apt-get install ocl-icd-libopencl1 beignet-opencl-icd mesa-opencl-icd` makes both GPUs available as OpenCL devices.
+The CPU can be added quite easily.
 Below is my install log.
 YMMV.

 ## Exploring the GPUs